Dan O’Neill

 Dan has particular expertise in big cat behavioural and spatial ecology.
 In 2023, Dan was appointed the Snow Leopard Trust’s first-ever Explorer in Residence, presenting him the opportunity to work with local communities and field teams to support conservation in the high mountains of Central Asia.
 The Snow Leopard Trust is the world’s largest organisation devoted to protecting this enigmatic cat and its mountain habitats.

 Most recently, Dan returned from two months of fieldwork in the Yucatan mist netting and ringing birds.
-Last year, he joined the Hyderabad Tiger Conservation Society to camera trap and track tigers in India’s largest tiger reserve and led a snow leopard fieldwork expedition in Kyrgyzstan, as well as attend a biodiversity research expedition in Mexico studying pumas and jaguars.
+Last year, he joined the Hyderabad Tiger Conservation Society to camera trap and track tigers in India’s largest tiger reserve and led a snow leopard fieldwork expedition in Kyrgyzstan, as well as lead a biodiversity research expedition in Mexico as the project’s senior mammal scientist studying pumas, jaguars and other large mammals.
 In December 2023, Dan led an expedition to Guyana, and in June 2023, he led a six-week scientific study to Honduras, capturing and ringing tropical forest birds and camera-trapping large mammals.
 In 2021, supported by the indigenous people, Dan led an expedition in search of jaguars, which was documented in the film, Last Eden: Guyana for Curiosity Stream.

 Speaker